Connecticut Spring Ring 2020

 What to Bring

 Each Ringer should bring gloves and comfortable shoes.
-Each choir (partial or whole) should bring bells, mallets, foam, table covers, music, music stands, and tables.
-If your choir has a uniform or concert dress you are encouraged to wear it for the day or the performance.
+Each choir (partial or whole) should bring bells, mallets, foam, tables, table covers, music, and music stands.
+If your choir has a uniform or concert attire, you are encouraged to wear it for the performance.

 Registration available until March 23